 Course Policies: There are very few course policies, but they are firm: Late assignments are not accepted, and are considered late if they are turned in a moment after the assignment has started to be collected from the class.
 If you are late, miss an assignment, or miss class for any reason, do not expect me, or the teaching assistant, to catch you up or tell you what you missed.
 As you will hear several times, your education is your responsibility.
 Welcome to adulthood.
 On a related note, if you are planning to miss class, NEVER ask if you're going to miss something, if you should miss, or what you're going to miss.
 That is the purpose of classmates.
 Also, if you are going to miss class, you need not send the teaching assistant, or myself, an e-mail letting us know why unless you are missing something (i.e. a quiz or test) that cannot be made up.
-If you miss a quiz or test, you must have documentation to make up the assignment, examples of which include a signed doctor's note, the program from the teaching assistant.
+If you miss a quiz or test, you must have documentation to make up the assignment, examples of which include a signed doctor's note, the program from the event you are attending, or prior permission from the instructor, Dr. Holt, not the teaching assistant.

-Academic Integrity: All students at The Ohio State University are bound by the code of student conduct (see http://studentaffairs.osu.edu/resource\csc.asap).
+Academic Integrity: All students at The Ohio State University are bound by the code of student conduct (see http://studentaffairs.osu.edu/resource_csc.asap).
 Any evidence of academic misconduct will be reported to the Committee on Academic Misconduct in accordance with The Ohio State University Code of Student Conduct and the rules of faculty governance.
 Academic misconduct is any activity that compromises the academic integrity of the institution or subverts the educational process.
 Examples of academic misconduct can be found on the above website.